Paul Bradshaw (journalist)

-Adrian Monck ranked Bradshaw second in his list of "Britain's Top Ten Journo-Bloggers" (2007),.
-He was placed thirty-sixth in the Birmingham Posts "Power 50" list of 2009 and listed again in the Media section of the 'Power 250' list in 2016.
+Adrian Monck ranked Bradshaw second in his list of "Britain's Top Ten Journo-Bloggers" (2007).
+He was placed thirty-sixth in the Birmingham Post's "Power 50" list of 2009 and listed again in the Media section of the 'Power 250' list in 2016.
 He has been listed in Journalism.co.uk's list of the leading innovators in journalism and media and Poynter's most influential people in social media.

 In 2010 he was shortlisted for Multimedia Publisher of the Year and in 2011 ranked 9th in PeerIndex's list of the most influential UK journalists on Twitter.
 In 2016 he was part of a team that won the CNN MultiChoice African Journalist Awards.

 Bradshaw is also a graduate of Birmingham City University (then the University of Central England), where he studied media from 1995 to 1998.

 One of Bradshaw's MA students was Lyra McKee.